citp/privacy-policy-historical/s/so/sof/softdls.com.md

 **International Policy.**

 Our Services are hosted by servers in United States & France.
 When you submit your personal information you should be aware that you understand and consent, to its transfer, storage and processing in United States & France.
-Alternatively, if you would like, contact us via e-mail at [contact@softdls.com](mailto:%20contact@softdls.com)
+Alternatively, if you would like, contact us via e-mail at[contact@softdls.com](mailto:%20contact@softdls.com)

 © softdls.com - A Free Download Software Archive for Windows.
 All rights reserved.
 All other trademarks are the sole property of their respective owners.

-Copyright © 2004 - 2014 softdls.com
+Copyright © 2004 - 2015 softdls.com